stepan323446/eref-redesign/README.md

 | Mobile menu | Mobile login form |
 | :-: | :-: |
 | ![Mobile menu](/assets/readme/mobile-menu.png) | ![Mobile menu](/assets/readme/mobile-login.png)

-## Installation

-Instructions for each of the popular browsers are available at [github wiki](https://github.com/stepan323446/eref-redesign/wiki).
-The instructions also include mobile browsers that support extensions.
-A list of such browsers can be found in the [Compatibility](#compatibility) section

-Installing the plugin depends on what your browser is based on (Gecko or Chromium).

-To install the extension, go to the [Realeses](https://github.com/stepan323446/eref-redesign/releases) section and select the desired file (`.zip` for chromium, `.xpi` for gecko)

 ## Compatibility